-All homeless CAAP applicants must either have their residency verified through RTZ or the Shelter Utilization Power BI report and/or provide acceptable residency verification at the time of Approval.
+All homeless CAAP applicants must either have their residency verified through CHANGES and/or provide acceptable residency verification at the time of Approval.
 Refer to the back of Form 2129 for acceptable verification of residency for Housed and Homeless Clients.